 According to the probabilistic framework, the assessment of the survivability of a ship in damaged condition is based on the comparison of an "Attained" Subdivision Index A with a "Required" index R, specified by the regulation for the given ship.
 This procedure, used for the case of collision accidents is adopted also in the present study for the case of grounding and contact accident.
-An appropriate formulation for the calculation of the Required index will be developed in Task 3, based on the analysis of the results for the A index for a series of passenger ships, and the elaboration of the envisaged risk control options.
 A procedure, developed for the calculation of the Attained Index for grounding accidents will be outlined in the following.

-A separate Attained Index is calculated for each damage type: $A{GR,B}$ and $A{GR,S}$, corresponding to bottom and side damages respectively.
-At the end, it is of course possible to come up with a single Attained Index for grounding and contact accidents, equal to the weighted average of $A{GR,B}$ and $A{GR,S}$:
+A separate Attained Subdivision Index is calculated for each damage type: $A{GR,B}$ and $A{GR,S}$, corresponding to bottom and side damages respectively.
+At the end, it would be possible to come up with a single Attained Subdivision Index for grounding and contact accidents, equal to the weighted average of $A{GR,B}$ and $A{GR,S}$: